In the 1920s, brothers Melkoum and Mouchegh Petrossian had the extraordinarily avant garde idea of introducing France to sturgeon roe.

 This unique, one of a kind product, is carefully and patiently made by hand from an ancestral recipe, using only the best natural products.

-After long maceration, followed by the separation of its “must” and filtration and selecting only the best, we obtain this product of limited production.
+After long maceration, followed by the separation of its “must” and filtration and selecting only the best, they obtain this product of limited production.

 Extremely tasty and balanced, it is like love, “which burns without being seen”.
 It will accompany us throughout the best moments of our life, at our table, and we will be able to share it with our friends and family with great pleasure.

-We traveled the world to find the best products and the best solutions, to offer the “best” natural spicy dressing, in the “best” package.
-And this took us “only” 6 years to achieve…!
-In Africa, we found the best “Bird´s Eye Chillies”, derived from real sustainable agriculture practiced by very small and poor farmers.
+They traveled the world to find the best products and the best solutions, to offer the “best” natural spicy dressing, in the “best” package.
+And this took them “only” 6 years to achieve…!
+In Africa, they found the best “Bird´s Eye Chillies”, derived from real sustainable agriculture practiced by very small and poor farmers.

-We are proud to help them, offering them the seeds they need to produce about 50 times more chili peppers than the ones we buy.
-Its exclusive pipette allows us to control the amount we want to have on our plate.
+They are proud to help them, offering them the seeds they need to produce about 50 times more chili peppers than the ones they buy.
+Its exclusive pipette allows them to control the amount they want to have on their plate.

 The recipe is ours but the pleasure is all yours…!
 Enjoy it…